Don't Bother to Knock: Plot

-Lyn Lesley is the lounge singer at New York's McKinley Hotel.
+Lyn Lesley is the lounge singer at New York City's McKinley Hotel.
 She muses to the bartender about her relationship with an airline pilot, Jed Towers, revealing she had ended their six-month relationship with a letter.
-Jed has checked in at the same hotel and approaches her; she explains that she sees no future with him because his coldness with people shows he "lacks an understanding heart".
-He strongly rejects her dismissal, but ultimately retreats to his room.
+Jed checks in at the hotel and approaches her; she explains that she sees no future with him because his coldness with people shows he lacks "an understanding heart".

 Meanwhile, elevator operator Eddie introduces his reticent niece, Nell Forbes, to guests Peter and Ruth Jones as a babysitter for their daughter Bunny.
 The Joneses leave for an awards convention banquet downstairs.
 After she puts the child to bed, Nell tries on Ruth's negligee, then her jewelry, perfume, and lipstick.
-Seeing the striking young Nell from his room directly across an air shaft, Jed calls her on the house phone; alternately curious and put-off, she rebuffs his aggressive advances.
+Seeing Nell from his room directly across an airshaft, Jed calls her on the house phone, but she rebuffs his advances.
 When Eddie checks up on her, he is appalled to find Nell wearing Ruth's things and orders her to take them off.
-He tells her she can have such indulgences for herself by finding a boyfriend to replace the one she is still struggling to get over, a pilot who was killed in an aircraft accident.
+He tells her she can have such indulgences by finding a boyfriend to replace the one she is still struggling to overcome, a pilot killed in an aircraft accident.
 After Eddie leaves, Nell puts them back on and invites Jed over.

-He brings the bottle of whisky he has been drinking and pours both of them large glasses.
-Nell tells him a series of lies, painting herself as a wealthy globe-trotter.
+Nell lies to Jed, painting herself as a wealthy globetrotter.
 She is startled when he reveals that he is a pilot.
-She confides that her boyfriend Philip died while flying a bomber to Hawaii during World War II.
-Aware something awry is going on, the precocious Bunny appears and shatters Nell's charade.
+She confides that her boyfriend Philip died while flying a bomber in World War II.
+Aware something is awry, the precocious Bunny appears and shatters Nell's charade.
 Furious, Nell shakes the child and orders her back to bed.
 Jed hears her sobs and comforts her, letting her stay up with them.
 When Bunny hangs out an open window next to Nell, the troubled woman fights with an urge to push her out.
-Jed snatches Bunny away, but the incident is witnessed by long-term hotel resident (and notorious busybody) Emma Ballew.
+Jed snatches Bunny away, but the incident is witnessed by long-time hotel resident (and notorious busybody) Emma Ballew.

 Out of Jed's earshot, Nell threatens Bunny, putting her back to bed.
-Jarred by events and Nell's roller-coaster swings, Jed's thoughts return to Lyn.
+Jarred by events and Nell's behavior, Jed's thoughts return to Lyn.
 Nell begs him not to leave.
-As he is fending off a kiss from her, Jed sees the telltale scars of slashing on her wrists.
-Nell confesses that after Philip died she tried to kill herself with a razor.
+As he is fending off a kiss from her, Jed sees self-harm scars on her wrists.
+Nell confesses that after Philip died, she tried to kill herself with a razor.